10 minute read

 Figure 4: Consumers paying off credit card balances

-Rudawski is not particularly alarmed by the incremental increase in charge-offs from retail store lenders.
+Rudawski is not particularly alarmed by the incremental increase in charge-offs from retail store lenders like Synchrony and Capital One.
 “Lenders in that market always have higher charge-off rates because they serve a lower-credit borrower base.
 But these borrowers also get smaller credit lines and tend to carry smaller balances.
 We are watching the overall health of the credit card market and presently it appears to be quite healthy.”